Bocuma747/Keithley_TF70/README.md

 Bill of materials is located in BOM.csv.
 For maximum performance, I recommend 0.1% tolerance resistors with the lowest temperature coefficient available.
 The header pins are generic right-angle header pins with 0.1" (2.54mm) pitch, the same as on breadboards.

+The PCB can be ordered from any of the usual PCB fabs by uploading Gerber.zip.
+No special requirements should be necessary.

 Original resistor network, exposed and labeled to show the inner resistors and pin numbers: